Goziem07/filterx/README.md

 }
 ```

-3. Prepare a file named <file containing urls>.txt with the list of URLs you want to filter.
+3. Prepare a file named `<file containing urls>.txt` with the list of URLs you want to filter.

-4. Prepare a file named urls.txt with the list of URLs you want to filter.

 Run FilterX using the desired command: